johnpaulchukwu43/MovieZone/README.md

 # MovieZone
-Enter your api-key in FetchMovieAsync.java to get started
+Enter your api-key in MainActvity to get Started :)